Disappearance of Richard Colvin Cox: Disappearance

 Cox returned to Cadet Company B-2, signed in in the Departure Book, took a shower and slept off the effects of the alcohol.
 As a joke, his roommates photographed him as he slept while slumped over his desk.
 Later that evening, Cox altered the military time he had written in the Departure Book, changing "1923" to "1823" to make it look as if he had attended the 6:30 pm cadet supper formation.
 In fact, he had skipped the formation.
 This detail was not discovered until two years later, when an agent of the U.S. Army Criminal Investigation Command (CID) had the Departure Book examined in a laboratory.
 If the alteration had been discovered when it was fresh in January 1950, Cox could have been charged with violating the Cadet Honor Code.
 When tattoo sounded at 10:30 p.m. to indicate that lights should be turned off, Cox woke up, ran to the hallway outside his room and shouted something that his roommates thought sounded like, "Alice!"
 They asked Cox who Alice was, but he said nothing, lay down on his bed and again fell asleep.

 The next morning, before attending the Sunday chapel service, Cox mentioned his visitor to his roommates.
 Cox said the man was a former U.S. Army Ranger who had served in his unit in Germany.
-Cox also said the man liked to brag about killing Germans during World War II and had boasted about cutting off their private parts afterward.
-Another story he supposedly told Cox was about having gotten a German girl pregnant, and then murdering her to prevent her from having the baby.
+Cox also said the man liked to brag about killing Germans during World War II and had boasted about cutting off their genitalia afterward.
+Another story George supposedly told Cox was about having gotten a German girl pregnant, and then murdering her to prevent her from having the baby.
 That afternoon, Cox signed out a second time to meet the man, returning at about 4:30 pm.
 The following six days passed without incident.
 Cox mentioned his visitor once to his roommates, remarking that he "hoped he wouldn't have to see the fellow again," which gave them the impression he viewed the man with distaste.